 Become a Certified CA During Your Undergrad in the UK

-Are you interested in chartered accountancy (CA), but don’t want to wait until you finish your undergraduate degree?
-If yes, then consider the UK.
-Here, you can give your CA qualification exams during your undergraduate degree, rather than waiting to complete the 2.5 years of articleship required in India.
+Are you interested in becoming a Chartered Account (CA), but don’t want to wait until you finish your undergraduate degree?
+If yes, then consider studying in the UK.
+Here, you can sit for your CA qualification exams during your undergraduate degree, rather than waiting to complete the 2.5 years of articleship required in India.

 The UK has two professional bodies, The Institute of Chartered Accountants of England and Wales (ICAEW), and The Chartered Institute of Management Accountants (CIMA), both of which offer routes for undergraduate students.
 Unlike the CA qualification requirements in India, these institutions don’t require entrance tests, have no group system and each exam can be given separately.
 Since these bodies are recognised internationally and accepted widely by corporations, you can pursue a career in financial management, auditing, business strategy and taxation around the world.